New EANET Brochure and Fact Sheets of Participating Countries

 15 April 2020 – Bangkok, Thailand

-Composed of detailed, yet condensed, descriptions of the current situation and progress of the Air quality state in each country, the Factsheets assess the main sources of pollution and the related trends.
-The documents also describe the monitoring sites per country, their locations, monitoring parameters and types (Wet Deposition, Dry Deposition, Inland Aquatic Environment, Soil and Vegetation) and the monitoring results.
-Finally, the Factsheets highlight each country’s Awareness activities, relevant policies and future plan to tackle air pollution at a national level.
+Composed of detailed, yet condensed, descriptions of the current situation and progress of the air quality state in each country, the Fact Sheets assess the main sources of pollution and the related trends.
+The documents also describe the monitoring sites per country, their locations, monitoring parameters, and types (wet deposition, dry deposition, inland aquatic environment, soil, and vegetation) and the monitoring results.
+Finally, the Fact Sheets highlight each country’s awareness activities, relevant policies, and future plans to tackle air pollution at a national level.